risawitama/verbose-potato/README.md

-## The shovel was a ground-breaking invention.
+## How do you get two whales in a car?
+Start in England and drive West.